BMSVieira/EasyGrid/README.md

 ```

 <b>FetchFromHTML Example:</b><br>
-To fetch elements from html, it has to be placed inside main div and with a specific class called: `easygrid_fetch`
+To fetch elements from html, it has to be placed inside main div with a specific class called: `easygrid_fetch`

 ```html
 <!--  Main Div -->